Biecz: Corpus Christi Church

-The Corpus Christi Church (Polish: Kościół Bożego Ciała) is Polish Brick Gothic church dating back to the early 14th century.
+The Corpus Christi Church (Polish: Kościół Bożego Ciała) is a Polish Brick Gothic church dating back to the early 14th century.
 One of the most important churches in Poland, it houses the relics of Queen Jadwiga.
 The church is built of stone and brick, and decorated with patterns of strongly fired bricks.

 The oldest part of the church is the presbytery, which was completed before 1480.
 This date was inscribed on a support beam, and probably indicates the year in which expansion was begun.
 According to the monument registry of the Kingdom of Poland, construction first began in 1326.
 The presbytery entrance is framed by a 15th-century painted screen of the Passion of Jesus Christ.
 To the sides are 17th-century stalls.
 A music pulpit that dates back to 1633, and which is the oldest such monument of its kind in Europe, can be found on the altar.

 The altar was built in 1604.
 The altarpiece includes an image of the cross, circled by St. Michael the Archangel.
 It is one of three such images in the world.
 Above the painting is a scene showing the fatigue of the Mother of God, painted by Stanislas Stoss, son of Veit Stoss.
 At the top is the coronation of Mary.
 To the left of the altar is the 17th-century lesser altar of the Immaculate Conception, which features the family tree of Mary.

 On either side of the presbytery are 17th-century, richly carved stalls.
 To the left is the Oratorium, where, according to legend, St. Jadwiga often prayed.
 In 2006, a shrine was added to the Oratorium to hold the relics of St. Jadwiga.

 The church has eight chapels.
 Each chapel has a patron and guild dedicated to it.
 The chapels are: